 - The Star Democrat (Easton)

 With the proper lead-time (two months prior to the event), we can also help you distribute information to regional magazines for consideration in their calendar listings.

 The Office of College Relations routinely spreads information about important upcoming events on the College Facebook page and through Twitter.

 It’s easier than ever for you to post and tweet your events yourself, by sharing a link from the College Website, either the Calendar listing or the News Release.
-For advice on using social media, contact Electronic Communications Specialist Lindsay Bergman.
+For advice on using social media, contact Digital Strategist Lindsay Bergman.